 Prince Harry may be sixth in line to the throne, but that doesn’t mean any children he has with Meghan Markle will be issued with royal titles too.

-Should the newly appointed Duke and Duchess of Sussex decide to have children, their little ones will not be Princes and Princesses like Kate and Prince William’s children.
+The Duke and Duchess of Sussex have finally decided to expand their family but their little one, and any future children of the couple’s, will not be Princes and Princesses like Kate and Prince William’s children.

 The titles Prince and Princess and His/Her Royal Highness statuses are reserved for children or grandchildren of the monarch only.

 With this in mind, it’s more than likely that Prince Harry and Meghan’s kids will instead receive Lord or Lady titles, if they are born before Prince Charles becomes king.

 However, if they arrive once Prince Charles has ascended the throne, they could become a Prince or Princess because their grandfather is the king.

 Prince George, the eldest child of the Duke and Duchess of Cambridge, was an exception to the royal title rule because Prince William is in line to be king.

 Queen Elizabeth II issued a new letter patent when Prince George’s sister, Princess Charlotte, was born in May 2015, which ensured she was given the same title as her big brother too.